Becoming A Driver

 Your pick-up must have a current D.O.T. safety inspection.
 The inspection is available at several vendors in our area, and at most truck repair facilities.
 To pass inspection your truck must meet all applicable state and federal safety standards, and must be equipped with a fire extinguisher and carry red reflective triangles.
 The cost of the inspection should be about $85.00.

 It would be in your best interest to obtain a copy of the booklet "Federal Motor Carrier Safety Regulations", and be familiar with the rules and regulations of the "Department of Transportation".
 You must keep a record of your driving hours, and many of the other rules also apply to us and you.

 HOW MUCH CAN I EARN PULLING TRAILERS?

 The truck will earn 78% of the gross line haul rate earned by the company.
 The gross line haul rate for domestic loads varies depending on which customer we are transporting for.
-The driver makes an average of 1.11 to 1.21 per mile for domestic loads (which includes the fuel surcharge).
+The driver makes an average of 1.05 to 1.15 per mile for domestic loads (which includes the fuel surcharge).
 Some loads may pay less and some loads may pay more.
-Canadian loads average 1.31 per mile (which includes the fuel surcharge) some loads may pay less some loads may pay more.
+Canadian loads average1.14 to 1.25 per mile (which includes the fuel surcharge) some loads may pay less some loads may pay more.
 Obtaining a passport or an enhanced Driver's License to enter into Canada would be beneficial.
 Eighty percent of our deliveries are in Canada.